Kamchybek Tashiev: Accusations of fascism

-Mother name in the passport
+Mother's name in passport

 Tashiev, being the head of the State Committee of National Security, in 2023 publicly criticized the Constitutional Court's decision to allow the mother's name to appear in the passport of the country's citizens instead of the father's name for citizens who will to do so, and demanded it to cancel its decision, that goes against Constitution of Kyrgyz Republic:

 "No mother name in passport, whoever accepted this decision must cancel it!"

 Public organizations and human rights activists regarded this as an attack on women's rights in Kyrgyzstan and threat on Constitutional Court.
 The Venice Commission supported the position of the Constitutional Court.

 Corruption scandals

 Kamchybek Tashiev's family is closely connected with the fuel business in the south of the country.
 The journalist notes that even before coming to power, the head of the State Committee for National Security was associated with the fuel business.
 The Jalal-Abad oil refinery is registered on his relatives.

 The 31-year-old nephew of the head of the State Committee for National Security, Kamchybek Tashiev, headed a large oil refinery in Jalal-Abad.

 The International Network of Investigative Journalists helped find four documents.
 Thus, one of them shows that Region Oil LLC exports fuel oil produced by Kyrgyz Petroleum Company CJSC for $0.34 per kilogram.
 In two days, on June 23 and 24, 2021, the company supplied 3,666 tons of fuel oil to the Fergana Oil Refinery in Uzbekistan.
 At the plant of Kyrgyz Petroleum Company CJSC, fuel oil costs almost two times cheaper - at $0.22.
 It turns out that due to the difference in prices, Region Oil earned 37 million soms from the export of fuel oil.
 Journalist-investigator Bolot Temirov stated:“In two days, an intermediary company earns almost a quarter of its annual profit by selling the products of a state-owned enterprise.
 At the same time, the heads of the state plant and the intermediary firm are connected with the chairman of the State Committee for National Security”The company Tomas and Co, previously owned by Kazybek Tashiev, brother of Kamchybek Tashiev, won tenders totaling approximately 58 million soms (more than $1 million) between 2016 and 2020.
 This information was revealed in an investigation by Temirov Live media outlet.

 The company of the son of the chairman of the State Committee for National Security Kamchybek Tashiev Taimuras won several tenders in Jalal-Abad.
 Journalists emphasize that the company of Taimuras Tashiev was the only participant in these tenders.
 In addition, Temirov Live investigators suggested that the 19-year-old son of Shaiyrbek Tashiev, Elmirbek, plans to participate in the tenders.
 On April 9, he registered on the public procurement website as an individual entrepreneur.